bntracy/weekend-react-gallery/README.md

 ## Description

 A gallery of photos that can be "liked".
 A photo can be added by supplying the URL, title, and description.
+A delete button lets the user delete photos.

 ### Prerequisites